brijeshvadalia/REACT-TODO-APP/README.md

 ># Reminder
 >## This is a `Responsive Design 🍥`

-# HERE IS THE PREVIEW HOW THIS PROJECT LOOKS😍
+# HERE IS THE PREVIEW HOW THIS PROJECT LOOKS
 ># [LIVE [HOSTED] PROJECT LINK](https://react-todo-app-brijeshvadalia.vercel.app/)